cpp597455873/gitaly-proto/README.md

 with Gitaly.
 We keep auto-generated client libraries for Ruby and Go in their respective subdirectories.

-Use the `_support/generate-from-proto` script from the root of the repository to regenerate the client libraries after updating .proto files.
+Use the `make generate` script from the root of the repository to regenerate the client libraries after updating .proto files.